adobe-commerce/partner-day-accs/README.md

 For reference, here is the final [product-details.js](./lab/storefront/product-details.js) file.

-### Reload dropins
+### Reload drop-ins

-Run the following command to re-install the update dropins:
+Run the following command to re-install the updated drop-ins:

 ```bash
 yarn install:dropins